 - Location: Greece

-- Open to: Ph.D.
-Candidates in Classics from Greek Universities, who have successfully completed at least one year of studies (three positions)
+- Open to: Ph.D. candidates of Greek universities, who have successfully completed at least one year of studies (up tο 3 positions)

-CHS grants up to three fellowships per year to Ph.D. candidates in Classics of Greek Universities.
-The duration of each fellowship will be 12 months (June–May), during which fellows will complete a semester-long research project (June–November) of their own choice.
-Right after the semester-long research project, the fellows will be asked to submit an article to be published at FirstDrafts@Classics@, and before the end of their year-long appointment, they will be asked to submit a report to be published at CHS Research Bulletin.
-Throughout the appointment, and especially during its second half, fellows will be invited to participate in various CHS activities to share their findings and collaborate with other fellows and members of the CHS community.
+CHS grants up to 3 fellowships per year to Ph.D. candidates of Greek universities, regardless of their faculty of enrollment, who conduct research on topics related to ancient Greek civilization.
+The duration of each fellowship is 12 months (June–May), during which fellows complete a semester-long (June–November) research project of their own choice.
+Right after the semester-long research project, the fellows are asked to submit an article to be published at FirstDrafts@Classics@, and before the end of their year-long appointment, they are asked to submit a report to be published at CHS Research Bulletin.
+Throughout the appointment, and especially during its second half, fellows are invited to participate in various CHS activities to share their findings and collaborate with other fellows and members of the CHS community.

 Provisions for the fellow

 The fellowship award includes: